Since the fall of 2008 I've been a certified partner of Infusionsoft.

 (When you order Infusionsoft through me I add in a couple of extra hours of setup and support.

-- Ontraport - $0 Setup - Includes two hours of private setup and support at no charge and you can buy additional hours at $75 each.
+- Ontraport - $0 Setup - Includes two hours of private setup and support at no charge and you can buy a recommended additional two-hour block from Ontraport for $500.

-- Infusionsoft - $999 to $2,999 - My team of Infusionsoft Consultants and I spend more time helping new users create and/or document a sales and marketing process as we do showing them how to use the Infusionsoft software during the Kickstart.
+- Keap: $99 to $299 to $999 - My team of Infusionsoft Consultants and I spend more time helping new users create and/or document a sales and marketing process as we do showing them how to use the Infusionsoft software during the Kickstart.

 - My Take on the Setup: If you go with Infusionsoft or Ontraport, invest your money in getting professional setup service and assistance—preferably with me.